mikelevins/the_fabric_kawa/doc/tapis.md

 The format of the event log looks like this:

-    (event sender kind xcoord ycoord time flags text)
+    (event sender: sender kind: kind xcoord: xcoord ycoord: ycoord time: time flags: flags text: text)

 ## Scenes

 Each scene directory provides a view into an active scene in the running game.
-The Fabric runs on a scene graph engine, which is convenient for the purposes of the brocade server.
+The Fabric runs on a scene graph engine, which is convenient for the purposes of the tapis server.
 It presents the graph of scene nodes as a filesystem.
 Each node in the scene graph is a node in the logical filesystem.
 The root node of the scene graph is represented by the scene directory.
 Each child node of the root node is represented by a directory or file in the scene directory.

-Here's an example of a simple Fabric scene as it appears in the brocade filesystem:
+Here's an example of a simple Fabric scene as it appears in the tapis filesystem:

     scene/
     +--------iulQwBjPrFaPyHM+5349TaGD3qg=/